Massachusetts Psychology Doctorate Programs

 Suffolk University

 Suffolk University’s College of Arts & Sciences is home to an APA-accredited Ph.D. in Clinical Psychology that first earned the APA badge in 2000.
 Suffolk also offers a Ph.D. in Applied Developmental Psychology, but that program isn’t yet APA-accredited.
-Clinical students can choose from a pair of specialties, clinical child and neuropsychology.
-More than 100 graduates have earned their clinical Ph.D. degrees from Suffolk in the past 10 years, and 88% have earned licensure.
+Clinical students can choose between a pair of specialties, clinical child and neuropsychology.
+78 graduates earned their clinical Ph.D. degrees from Suffolk between 2014 and 2024, and 96% have earned licensure.

 • Institution type: Private, not-for-profit